NessieCircuits/Riotee_SDK/docs/current_consumption.md

 The capacitor discharge current is between 60nA and 120nA higher than the values in the table as it also includes the quiescent current of the 2V regulator.

+(measuring_current)=
 ## Measuring current consumption

 The Riotee Module and Riotee Board allow measuring the current consumption drawn from the 2V supply.

-Setting high pin *BYPASS* activates a bypass switch and reroutes the current between *Vbuck* and *Vshunt* on the Riotee Module.
+Setting high pin *Bypass* activates a bypass switch and reroutes the current between *Vbuck* and *Vshunt* on the Riotee Module.
 Connect an amperemeter between *Vbuck* and *Vshunt* to measure the current consumption on the 2V supply.

-On the Riotee Board, the bypass switch can easily be activated with the `riotee-probe` command line utility.
+On the Riotee Board, the bypass switch can be activated with the `riotee-probe` command line utility.
 Connect an amperemeter between *Vbuck* and *Vcc* to measure the current consumption on the 2V supply.
 Note that with this measurement setup, the AM1805 on-board the Riotee Module is not supplied with power.